You have been in a health kick lately. And you know what sounds good?

 If you have partnered with prominent brands and third-party services, then you can use their logos as social proof for your customers.

-Especially, if you're starting out and have worked with a few prominent brands, you can incorporate their logos on your site to build trust.
+This is especially important if you're just starting out and have worked with a few prominent brands.
+You can incorporate their logos on your site to build trust.

 10. Curate User-Generated Content

-User-Generated-Content (UGC) is an effective social proof marketing strategy on Instagram that can help you grow your business in no time.
+User-Generated Content (UGC) is compelling social proof that can help you grow your business in no time.

-Let's take an example of the company Boxed Water here.
+Let's take the example of the company Boxed Water here.
 The company deals in sustainable drinking water.
 They don't just feature plain product images.
 They mostly share user-generated images on their Instagram feeds often.

-So you can follow the same strategy and repost your customer's photos on your Instagram feed to build your business repo.
+So you can follow the same strategy and use user-generated content on your Instagram feed to build your business repo.

 11. Display Your Bestsellers

-Presenting your products with 'best seller' or 'most bought item' will give your buyers confidence that they have invested in the right product.
+Presenting your products with "bestseller" or "most bought item" will give your buyers confidence that their online purchases are worth it.

-Now combine this tactic with FOMO marketing, and see magic.
-People will make every possible effort to purchase your best-selling items if they're already getting low in inventory.
+Now combine this tactic with FOMO marketing, and voilà!
+People will make every possible effort to purchase your best-selling items.
+Especially if they're already getting low in inventory.

-If done right, this strategy can go a long way for ecommerce brands.
+This strategy can go a long way for eCommerce brands if done right.

 12. Highlight Press Reviews

-Many customers still follow press reviews and media recommendations.
-When we hear about press reviews, we get an impression of 'unbiased opinions'.
+Many customers still follow media outlets and media recommendations.
+We get an impression of "unbiased opinions" when we hear about press reviews.

-You can use this tactic to your advantage by displaying press reviews on your website.
+You can use this tactic to your advantage by displaying media mentions on your website.

-Regardless of your industry, being ranked higher in SERPs is a foolproof social media marketing strategy.
+Regardless of your industry, ranking higher in SERPs is a foolproof social media marketing strategy.

-Higher search engine rankings indicate that search engines trust your brand and consider it as a user-friendly resource for the customers.
+Higher search engine rankings indicate that search engines trust your brand.
+They consider it a user-friendly resource for the customers.

-Also, higher search engine rankings mean you'll get more traffic on your store.
+Also, higher search engine rankings mean you'll get more traffic to your store.

 14. Recommend Similar Products

-Including a ' People who bought this also bought...' statement will help your customers have a tailored set of choices that they can trust without having to explore the entire website.
+With this section, customers have a tailored set of choices that they can trust without exploring your entire website.

 15. Regulatory Social Proof

-Displaying regulatory social proof on your site is another effective way to show your customers that your brand is approved by regulatory authorities.
+Displaying regulatory social proof on your site is another effective way to show your customers that regulatory authorities approve of your brand.

 For instance, some websites include ISO certification to build trust.
-Similarly, money lending websites display Consumer Credit Licence Number as well as Data Protection Number to gain the trust of their site visitors.
+Similarly, money lending websites display Consumer Credit License Numbers and Data Protection Numbers to gain the trust of their site visitors.

 16. Include Social Proof In Your Ad Copy

-Also, you can mention the number of customers or downloads you have to encourage other potential customers to invest in your brand.
+You can mention the number of customers or downloads you have.
+It will encourage other potential customers to invest in your brand.

 17. Ask For Referrals

-A Nielsen research indicates that more than 84% of people trust recommendations coming from friends and family.
+In fact, more than 84% of people trust recommendations coming from friends and family.
 They are even more effective than customer reviews.